 4. Use Simple Writing - Level A

-When writing webpage content, focus on using simple, easy to understand language so that people of all reading levels can learn important information from their local government.
+There should be no barrier of entry to receiving important information from your government.
+When writing webpage content, focus on using simple, easy to understand language so that people of all reading levels can learn about news and updates from their local government.
+Stay away from difficult, uncommon words or convoluted wording on every page.

 5. Give People the Option to Increase Text Size - Level A